opendroid-project/docs/wiki/Crave_Devspace.md

 crave run --no-patch -- "your commands"
 ```

-- If you'd like a clean build,
+- If you'd like a clean build, add --clean flag

+Note: using clean build will reset the image to default.
+This means it removes any of your progress e.g. synced dt/or the out folder from previous build and ensures we're back to the default source code of the base project.

+Please avoid doing this needlessly as resyncing and building from takes a lot of time.

+Syntax:

 ```
 crave run --clean --no-patch -- "your commands"
 ```
--  just for info, using clean build will reset the image to default, it means it removes any of your progress e.g. synced dt/or prebuilt out(in case of failed build)

 When you run a build using crave run, it adds you to the build queue,
 where a build node comes, picks it up and compiles your build for you!